-Amitriptyline is an old-style anti-depressant that we sometimes use for pain conditions at lower doses than depression.
-As amitriptyline works on the nervous system, it’s more effective for neuropathic pain rather than the pain caused by musculoskeletal disorders.
+Amitriptyline is an old-style antidepressant that we sometimes use for pain conditions at lower doses than for depression.
+Because it works on the nervous system, it’s more effective for neuropathic pain than for pain caused by musculoskeletal disorders.
 So, how do we use amitriptyline for pain?

 Amitriptyline for pain: how does it work?

-Generally, amitriptyline works by increasing hormones such as serotonin and norepinephrine.
-These hormones play a role in pain modulation.
+Generally, amitriptyline works by increasing hormones such as serotonin and norepinephrine, which play a role in pain modulation.
 Therefore, we think this medication accumulates outside the nerve cells and reduces pain messages in the spinal cord.

 Overall, it helps conditions associated with central sensitisation, i.e., the exaggerated response of the pain alarm system to peripheral stimulation.
-Also, we know that it assists in treating nerve-related pain such as sciatica or singles.
+It also assists in treating nerve-related pain, such as sciatica or singles.

 Which conditions respond to amitriptyline?